Not in Residence

-Research Fellow, Science, Technology, and Public Policy Program
+Associate, Science, Technology, and Public Policy Program

 Andy Parker's research focuses on the governance and politics of research into solar geoengineering.
-As a senior policy adviser ináthe Science Policy Centre, he led the (UK) Royal Society's work on geoengineering for four years, including the production of theá2009 report, Geoengineering the Climate, and the ongoing SRM Governance Initiative (SRMGI).
-He is a member of the UN Convention on Biological Diversity's expert working group on geoengineering and also worked on climate change and energy policy for the Royal Society.
+Before moving to Harvard, he spent four years as a senior policy advisor at the Royal Society (UK), leading the Society's work on geoengineering, including the production of the 2009 report Geoengineering the Climate, and the SRM Governance Initiative (SRMGI).
+As a central figure with SRMGI since its inception in 2010, he has planned and run geoengineering outreach meetings in India, China, Pakistan, Senegal, South Africa, and Ethiopia.
+He was also a member of the UN Convention on Biological Diversity's expert working group on geoengineering and co-led the Royal Society's policy work on climate change, environment, and energy.

 Previously, he researched and wrote on human security for the Canadian government and worked in home energy efficiency.
 Andy has an M.Sc. in international policy analysis from the University of Bath and a B.Sc. in psychology from the University of Warwick (both UK).